 If you get both cards and transfer the full 35,000 points each, you’ll end up with 85,000 AA miles—more than enough to book The Apartment at its current rate (remember, you can change the date for the actual flight for a year), or well on the way to booking at the higher rate once the devaluation kicks in.

 If you don’t have AA miles and you can get U.S. credit cards, this is a great way to do it.

 Oh, and this isn’t the only good use for SPG points—I’ll have another post soon that outlines different options.
-In short, it’s just a great deal and the highest-ever offer for the Starwood cards.
+In short, it’s just a great deal and the highest-ever welcome bonus for the Starwood cards.
 I have both of them myself and use at least one every day.

 If you can’t get U.S. cards and don’t otherwise have an easy way to earn AA miles, you’re not out of luck.
 You can purchase miles from AA (regardless of where you live).
 A few times a year they have sales where the miles are 30-40% off.

 This isn’t “almost free,” of course, but it’s still much, much cheaper than buying the ticket.
 In my opinion, it’s an incredible experience that’s worth trying however you do it.

 In case it’s not obvious, I was really impressed with this trip, both the experience itself as well as how cheap it was with miles.
 Travel hacking opens the doors to lots of amazing experiences.
 In this case, it opened up an entire cabin!